 - Assessing the humaneness of commonly used invasive animal control methods - Project to examine the humaneness of invasive animal control technique using a nationally endorsed assessment model

 - Humane Codes - Model Codes of Practice (COPs) and Standard Operating procedures (SOPs) for the humane control of key pest animal species are provided.
-A model Code of Practice (COP) for each of the key pest animal species provides general information on best practice management, control strategies, species biology and impact, and the humaneness of current control methods. […]
+A model Code of Practice (COP) for each of […]

 - A model for assessing the relative humaneness of pest animal control methods - Assessments of the relative humaneness of pest animal control methods by species